-What support can I get if I am self-isolating at home?
+What support can I access if I am self-isolating at home?

-If you are unable to attend school you will be able to access learning and support using the school's remote-learning facilities.
+If you are unable to attend school you will be able to access learning and support using the school's remotelearning facilities.
 Primarily this is operated through Microsoft Teams, with which the majority of our pupils and all of our teachers are now very familiar.